-Climate change, and the management of climate-related risks to Vedanta's operations, host communities and society, are key concerns for us.
-The Board believes that the reduction of emissions, reporting of progress to targets and adaptation measures are key to maintaining the financial resiliency of the organisation and the upholding of its long-term values.
-In 2021, we published our first Climate Change Report, with Board oversight of its development and alignment with the Task Force on Climate-related Financial Disclosures (TCFD) framework.
-The inaugural report discussed climate-related risks and opportunities and detailed the Company's operational resilience under different climate-related scenarios.
-At the ESG Committee, we understand the importance of our role in the transition to a low-carbon economy.
-We are, accordingly, advancing on key projects and technology adoption that support emission reduction and the improvement of our operational efficiencies.
+Climate change, and the management of climate-related Vedanta continues to take a leadership position in its ESG risks to Vedanta's operations, host communities and practices and the ESG Committee, along with the Board, society, are key concerns for us.
+The Board believes that is constantly looking at ways to further this leadership the reduction of emissions, reporting of progress to targets position and set new industry benchmarks with its role in and adaptation measures are key to maintaining the the emerging green economy.
+I take this opportunity to financial resiliency of the organisation and the upholding of thank the Board and Vedanta's leadership and its people its long-term values.
+In 2021, we published our first Climate for upholding the values that inform the business.
+The Change Report, with Board oversight of its development coming days will see us deliver on the set goals in each and alignment with the Task Force on Climate-related of the aims we have decided on as part of our journey to Financial Disclosures (TCFD) framework.
+The inaugural trigger transformation across communities, the planet and report discussed climate-related risks and opportunities the workplace. and detailed the Company's operational resilience under Regards, different climate-related scenarios.
+At the ESG Committee, we understand the importance of our role in the transition U.K. Sinha to a low-carbon economy.
+We are, accordingly, advancing Non-Executive Independent Director Chairperson of ESG Committee on key projects and technology adoption that support emission reduction and the improvement of our operational efficiencies.
 In this regard, we support Vedanta's ambition to become a Net Zero Carbon organisation by 2050 or sooner.
 We believe that this goal will not only help support global efforts to reduce the impacts of climate change, but also mitigate several emerging risks for the business.